rahelcecilia/Analisis-Data/README.md

 # Pemahaman dan Analisis Data
+In September 2022, I participated in "The Fundamentals of Data Analytics" Bootcamp Training.
+As part of this program, I received a final assignment that involved processing raw data and applying the knowledge and skills I had acquired during the boot camp.
+Additionally, I was tasked with presenting the results of my assignment.

 <strong> Sorry I can't share the data because it's out of my control. </strong>

 ## Statement 1